 Hiking is extremely popular on Kauai due to the amount of rain it gets.
 The rain keeps everything fresh and green and even the geology of Kauai is different compared to all of the islands.
 Kauai is significantly older than the rest of the Hawaiian Islands, which has given it time to create canyons, valleys and rivers.

 Kalalau Trail And The Na Pali Coast State Wilderness Park

 The most famous hike on Kauai by far is the Kalalau Trail.
 This 22-mile backpacking journey takes you along the world-renowned Na Pali Coast - one of the best backpacking experiences that Hawaii has to offer.

 There are no facilities available for the entirety of your stay in Na Pali Coast State Wilderness Park.
 You’ll need to pack everything you need including food, shelter and a water treatment system (iodine works, but a filtration system is preferable).
 If you’re just going for a day hike along the trail, bring plenty of water and sunscreen.
 Light boots or hiking sandals are a must.

 The trail becomes steep and is rated difficult at various points, but the experience is surreal.
 The uniquely gradient land created by millennia of constant weathering is quite possibly one of the most beautiful things you’ll see in your life.
 At various points, you’ll find yourself in valley jungles, dry deserts and lush mountains as you traverse through the Na Pali Coast.

-You’ll pass by two main beaches, both of which you are able to camp at.
+You’ll pass by the two main beaches, both of which you are able to camp at.
 Most people choose to camp at the end of the trail on Kalalau Beach.
 Keep in mind that you’ll be an 11-mile hike from civilization, so be careful and don’t take any chances.
 Even a minor injury could spell real trouble since there is no cellular service.
-Even inter-network “emergency calls” might not connect.
+Even inter-network “emergency calls” may not connect.

 RELATED: Kalalau Trail Travel Guide